minlp-toolbox/CAMINO/results/benchmark/README.md

 In the tools folder, you can find two scripts:

-- run_shot.py
+- python3 run_shot.py
-  *With this script, you can run all problem instances for SHOT given the root folder of the nl instances*
+  *With this script, you can run all problem instances for SHOT given the root folder of the nl instances.
+Run this script in the folder where you find the SHOT binary.*
 - read_shot.py
   *This script converts the result file to a single csv file based on the problem list.*
+  *Usage: python3 read_shot.py convex_set.csv <path-to-srl-files> output.csv*

 ## Run with algorithm of `CAMINO`